 Expectations of Auditor Trainees (ATs) extend beyond participation in the onsite audit.
-The full training audit includes three phases: the pre-audit phase (eight weeks), the onsite audit (one week), and the post-audit phase (ten weeks).
+The full training audit includes three phases: the pre-onsite audit phase (eight weeks), the onsite audit (one week), and the post-onsite audit phase (10 weeks).
 ATs must be able to commit to all 19 weeks of the FTP.

-The goals of this program are to strengthen auditor candidates' PREA auditing skills, enhance their understanding of the PREA standards, and increase their experience with the PREA auditing process, including use of the Audit Instrument.
+The goals of this program are to strengthen auditor candidates' PREA auditing skills, enhance their understanding of the PREA standards, and increase their experience with the PREA auditing process, including use of the Online Audit System.